 - Cuddly Cute!
 A Dog Heartbeat Stuffed Animal

-Summer can be a fun time.
-But we always need to take precautions to make sure our dogs and pets are safe as the temperature rises.
-I know it can be stressful.
-But in reality with just a few steps your dog can stay cool and you can rest easy.
-For me, my dog, Henry does well with a cooling vest.
+For me, my dog, Henry, does well with a cooling vest.
 I was actually surprised at how much it helped him.
-However, when he needs more cooling then I’ll help him by splashing him down with cool water.
+However, when he needs more cooling, I’ll help him by splashing him down with cool (not ice-cold) water.
 Actually, I don’t mind the cool water on a hot day either.

 Great tips, I wish more people understood summer time dog care.
 It’s so hot here, I’m constantly amazed by the number of people I see walking their dogs in the middle of the day, not a bottle of water in sight.
 My dog Jack used to wear a cooling bandana and it worked well.
 My neighbour’s dog did so much better once she got a cooling vest.